summitllc/git_school/readme.md

 ![Combining Distribution and Branching](./img/git_concepts_combining_distributed_and_branching.png)

 When first starting to use `git`, some people have trouble keeping the concepts of repositories and branches separate.
-Keep in mind that if you have a local repository, then you have all of the branches that were on the remote repository the last time you synced-up with it (`git pull`ed), plus any branches or commits that you have created locally.
-Also keep in mind that until you

-When first starting to use `git`, some people have trouble keeping the concepts of repositories and branches separate.
 Keep in mind that:

 - if you have a local repo, then you have all of the branches that were on the